 Food at Loch Melfort Hotel

-The bistro is a popular spot, drawing in customers from the stunning Arduaine Gardens next door, sailors from boats which can moor up in the bay (they have a also have a drying room and showers) and for their twice monthly music nights.
+The bistro is a popular spot, drawing in customers from the stunning Arduaine Gardens next door, sailors from boats which can moor up in the bay (they also have a drying room and showers) and for their twice-monthly music nights.

 Whist I was rather tempted by the seafood on offer in the Bistro, we’d been lucky enough to snaffle our tea in the Asknish Bay restaurant through an Explore Argyll competition.